 The diversity of Texas Main Street Program participants provides evidence that the Four Point model used nationwide by designated programs for more than 30 years can work for any community with a historic downtown.
 A nationally-utilized operational method is implemented in designated Main Street communities to help maintain focus on the issues needing attention, but it is truly the power of the residents, all working together for this common ideal of a revitalized historic downtown that makes the program work.
 Volunteerism truly is the backbone of the Main Street effort.
 If you live in a Main Street community, we encourage you to become involved in your local organization and help make your downtown something of which the whole community can be proud!

-The First Lady Tour is an annual event that celebrates Texas Main Street communities and welcomes the program's newest members.The Texas Main Street Program celebrated the First Lady Tours in Corpus Christi and Brownsville on May 6, 2016, and Sherman on May 4, 2016.
+The First Lady Tour is an annual event that celebrates Texas Main Street communities and welcomes the program's newest members.The Texas Main Street Program celebrated the First Lady Tours in Buda and Linden on April 18, 2017.
 Event images can be found here.